 In regards to living in Berlin Neukölln, with a healthy mix of old and new properties, it offers plenty of variety to find something to suit your needs and budget.
 Not only this, but there’s a fairly large “hipster” presence, so it’s home to many events, art exhibitions, and other creative platforms — making it a productive base for creative professionals.

 Friedrichshain is indeed one of the neighbourhoods of Berlin with a rich history and industrial aesthetic and the place I call home.
 But its vibrant art scene, affordable housing, a vast array of bars and coffee shops, and many boutiques have established an exciting environment for a younger crowd.
-Friedrichshain is also one of the districts in Berlin that attract the attention of partygoers, as the exciting nightlife spreads throughout the entire neighbourhood.
+Friedrichshain is also one of the districts of Berlin that attract the attention of partygoers, as the exciting nightlife spreads throughout the entire neighbourhood.
 Examples of which include world-famous techno clubs such as Berghain and the whole RAW flea market area.

 With that said, if you want to surround yourself with the youthful, exciting atmosphere of Friedrichshain but also appreciate moments of peace and quiet, there are several areas where you can be alone with your thoughts while remaining close to public transport.